This Hot Chocolate Pots recipe is deeply dark, richly decadent and very, very delicious!

 Absolutely!
-I often prepare this Chocolate Pudding recipe up to Step 6 (that is before baking) while I’m making dinner and let them sit on the kitchen bench until dinner is ready.
+I often prepare this Hot Chocolate Pots recipe up to Step 6 (that is before baking) while I'm making dinner and let them sit on the kitchen bench until dinner is ready.
 Then while we eat, I pop them into a preheated oven.

-Making these puddings the day before is easy.
-Just as I said previously, prepare the pudding up to Step 6 (that is just before baking).
-Place the puddings on a tray, cover the whole lot in plastic wrap and keep in the refrigerator overnight.
-The next day, remove the puddings from the refrigerator 30 minutes before baking (or when you start preheating your oven) to bring the pudding back to room temperature.
+Making these Chocolate pots the day before is easy.
+Just as I said previously, prepare the pots up to Step 6 (that is just before baking).
+Place the pots on a tray, cover the whole lot in plastic wrap and keep in the refrigerator overnight.
+The next day, remove the unbaked Hot Chocolate Pots from the refrigerator 30 minutes before baking (or when you start preheating your oven) to bring the pudding back to room temperature.
 Then go ahead and bake as per the recipe.

-Once you start making this Chocolate Pudding recipe, you are going to get requests for more.
+Once you start making this Hot Chocolate Pots recipe, you are going to get requests for more.
 Yes, it is that good!
-By now you know I love dark chocolate – there’s my fantastic brownie recipe and my gluten free chocolate and almond cake just to name a few, so I won’t recommend this recipe to be made with milk chocolate.
-I think it’s way to sweet – I have tested it and am not happy with the results.
-However, you may like to try reducing the sugar to 1/2 cup if you insist on using milk chocolate.
+By now you know I love dark chocolate - there's my fantastic brownie recipe, Italian Hot Chocolate and my gluten free chocolate and almond cake just to name a few, so I won't recommend this recipe to be made with milk chocolate.
+I think it's way to sweet - I have tested it and am not happy with the results.
+However, you may like to try reducing the sugar to ½ cup if you insist on using milk chocolate.